heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

 Note that order matters, but don't worry, the `WaypointList` HERE Mobile SDK UI Kit component by default already provides drag handles to change the order afterwards.

 However, we also want to get notified, whenever the user did any interaction with the `WaypointList`.
 Therefore our view controller can conform to the `WaypointListDelegate` protocol.
-It provides the following messages:
+It provides the following methods:

 - `entryAdded(_ list:index:entry:)`: Occurs when a new waypoint was added programmatically.
 - `entrySelected(_ list:index:entry:)`: Occurs when a user taps on a waypoint.